Wednesday, December 26, 2012

 Tuesday, October 30, 2012

-This short story is available on Amazon, including Kindle Unlimited.
+This short story is available on Amazon, Smashwords, and other ebook retailers.

 Excerpt